akka/akka/akka-docs/src/main/paradox/typed/routers.md

 ### Random
 Randomly selects a routee when a message is sent through the router.

-This is the default for group routers as the pool of routees is expected to change as nodes join and leave the cluster.
+This is the default for group routers as the group of routees is expected to change as nodes join and leave the cluster.

 ## Routers and performance